mlsmall/RAG-Application-with-LangChain/README.md

-# Retrieval-Augmented Generation Application with LangChain and OpenAI
+# Retrieval-Augmented Generation App with LangChain and OpenAI